top of page

 Performance and Programme Completion

-The programme culminates in a formal public stage performance under full technical conditions at Odeïon Salzburg on 31 July 2026.
-Participants perform selected ensemble and solo repertoire developed during the intensive.
+The programme culminates in two formal public performances at Odeïon Salzburg on 31 July and 1 August 2026.
+Staged under full technical conditions, these showcases feature a selection of ensemble and solo repertoire developed during the intensive.

 Subject to faculty approval and scheduling feasibility, participants may also present self-created or externally choreographed solo works.